-This research is very important because it makes a comparative analysis between Malaysia and Indonesia, especially in the practice of mediation as a mechanism of family dispute resolution.
-As for the first part of the research which is the comparison section, the author has made a historical comparison between mediation in Malaysia and Indonesia.
-Based on observations from this angle, it can be concluded that mediation has actually been established for a long time in both countries, but the term used is not officially mediation.
+This research contributes fairly to the body of knowledge as well as the inter-nation practical aspects of mediation as it deals with comparative analysis between Indonesia and Malaysia, As for the first part of the research which is the comparison section, the researcher has made a historical comparison between mediation in Indonesia and Malaysia where observations from this angle show that mediation has been implemented for a long time in both countries, under different terms and without encompassing all features of mediation.
 It is only the involvement of a third party that helps both parties in resolving the dispute.
-Next, the author has made a comparison between the duties of mediator for both countries.
+Next, the researcher has made a comparison between the duties of a mediator for both countries.
 In general, the mediator's duties are the same, which is to facilitate, direct, and assist the parties in reaching a mutually agreeable resolution.
-In addition to the duties of mediator, the type of mediation for both countries is also the same where both countries have court-annexed mediation and also private mediation conducted by non-governmental organizations.
-Not only that, the two countries also made an agreement after a consensus had been reached but the terms were different.
+In addition to the duties of a mediator, the type of mediation for both countries have court-annexed mediation and private mediation conducted by non-governmental organizations.
+Not only that, the two countries also involve an agreement to be made after a consensus had been reached but the terms representing this agreement are different.
 In Malaysia, it is called "Consent Judgment' while in Indonesia it is called "Peace Agreement".
 Next, like in other countries, Malaysia and Indonesia also place great emphasis on the aspect of confidentiality during mediation and both countries are not exempt from having Hybrid Arbitration and Mediation.

-For the second part of the research which is from the point of view of analysis on the legal comparison of mediation in Malaysia and Indonesia, the author has made a comparison regarding the legislation on mediation for both countries.
-The author has listed all the acts or laws involved in mediation for both countries.
-In addition, the author has made a comparison in terms of the qualification or the status of the mediator in both countries.
+For the second part of the research which is from the point of view of analysis on the legal comparison of mediation in Indonesia and Malaysia, the researcher has made a comparison regarding the legislation on mediation for both countries.
+The researcher has listed all the acts or laws involved in mediation for both countries.
+In addition, the researcher has made a comparison in terms of the qualification or the status of the mediator in both countries.
 For example, in Malaysia, to become a mediator in administrative bodies such as Amanah Raya Berhad (ARB) and Estate Distribution Division (EDD) it is not necessary to have qualifications or attend any exams to be a mediator.
-This is different in Indonesia because the Indonesian Mediation Center (Pusat Mediasi Nasional) and the Indonesian Supreme Court have set a number of exams and training that a person needs to complete before being accepted as a mediator.
+This is different in Indonesia because the Indonesian Mediation Centre (Pusat Mediasi Nasional) and the Indonesian Supreme Court have set a number of exams and training that a person needs to complete before being accepted as a mediator.
 Not only that, not all matters can be resolved through mediation for both countries.
 Each country has its own types of cases to be resolved through mediation.
-Additionally, conduct of mediation and cost for each mediation session is also different.
-Uniquely in Indonesia, Indonesia has Restorative Justice which is not available in Malaysia.
+Additionally, the conduct of mediation and the cost for each mediation session are also different.
+Uniquely in Indonesia, Indonesia has

+Restorative Justice which is not available in Malaysia.
 Finally, both countries still practice mediation for customary practice.
-For example in Malaysia, Adat Temenggung and Sulh in the Syariah Court are also not exempt from using mediation.
+For example, in Malaysia, Adat Temenggung and Sulh in the Syariah Court are also not beingexempted from using mediation.
+Even today, the application of Sulh can be seen in the current practice of Sulh by the Syariah Court (Ismail, I.S.
+2023).
+The practice of Sulh which have key similarities with mediation is widely practiced in Malaysia where its application covers matrimonial matters (Sa'odah, A., 2010).
 In Indonesia, land and natural resources, inheritance, marriage and family concerns, and other subjects controlled by customary law are frequently settled through this type of mediation.